How Do Circadian Rhythm and the Gut Microbiome Influence Sleep and Energy?

 • dysbiosis → circadian misalignment

-Your microbes act as timekeepers inside your gut.
+Your microbes act as internal timekeepers inside your gut.

 How Gut Microbes Influence Sleep